 I have served as the Labour Party MP for Scunthorpe for the last 7 years.
-In 2010 I won the seat with majority of over 2500.
+In 2017 I won the seat with over 50% of the votes cast.
 I was the first MP for 80 years to represent Scunthorpe after spending an adult life time of living in the constituency.
-On May 7th 2015 I was re-elected with an increased majority.
-From 12.01am on Wednesday 3 May Parliament will dissolve and I will no longer be a Member of Parliament.

 While teaching at John Leggott I was also a local councillor for Kingsway with Lincoln Gardens and then leader of North Lincolnshire Council from 1997 - 2003.
 I was the first leader to hold control of the council through an election in its history.
 I was also the deputy chair of Yorkshire Forward from 2005 - 2007.

-I have been a member of several All Party Parliamentary Groups and an officer of some - including the APPG for Education, the APPG for Skills and Employment, and the APPG for the replacement of animals in medical experimentation.
-I am currently a member of other APPGs that highlight good causes in Parliament.
+I have been a member of several All Party Parliamentary Groups and an officer of some - including the APPG for Education, the APPG for Skills and Employment, and the APPG on Pancreatic Cancer.
+I am also a member of other APPGs that highlight good causes in Parliament.